-When teaching etiquette to students, I always endeavour to introduce the old idea that etiquette is a genderless subject that is valuable because it shows that respect knows no bounds.
+When teaching etiquette to students, I always endeavour to introduce the old idea that etiquette is a kindness and respect, that is valuable because it knows no bounds.
 I like to give students a background of the European origins of etiquette.
 However, I do get asked about Australian Etiquette.
 Is there such a thing?
 Yes, there is.

 Etiquette has changed in Australia over the years.
 It was introduced when English gentry settled here in the country’s colonial infancy.
 Essentially, etiquette, like new laws, relationships, and services that underwrote the changes to its environment, economy and society, was re-written from the birth of Australia.